krisk0/disable_achievements/readme.md

 * all dark elves houses' members are dead or landless;
 * I am the emperor of Morrowind.

-Achievements accounting it is just a waste of CPU resources for me.
+Achievements accounting is just a waste of CPU resources for me.

 I therefore decided to completely disable achievements.